WICG/pending-beacon/docs/fetch-later-api.md

 Permissions-policy: deferred-fetch=(self "https://d.com")
 ```
 1. A subframe with `b.com` would be allowed to use 64KB
-2. A subframe of that `b.com` subframe would receive 8KB by default, out of those 64KB
 3. A subframe with `c.com` would be allowed to use 64KB
 4. If `c.com` has a `d.com` subframe, and `c.com` hasn't used any of its quota, its quota would be reserved for the `d.com` subframe.